kinspire/kinspire-portal/README.md

     - Run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.
 If there is a confirmation prompt, press `Y` to continue.
     - Then navigate to the `kinspire-portal` directory and run `./win-setup.ps1`.
     - Run `Set-ExecutionPolicy -ExecutionPolicy Restricted` if you care about Powershell script security.
-* From the home directory run `python story.py` (with Python 2.7) to prepare the story HTML files from the JSON input.
+* [Optional] From the home directory run `python story.py` (with Python 2.7) to prepare the story HTML files from the JSON input.
+    - As of now, the story HTML files are included in the repo, so this step is not necessary.

 ## Usage
 ### Windows platform
-1. Run `./win-run.sh` from Git BASH, or `./nix-run.sh` Bash on WSL, or `./win-run.ps1` from Powershell, or just run `app/phpdesktop-chrome.exe` from Windows Explorer.
+Run `./win-run.sh` from Git BASH, or `./nix-run.sh` from Bash on WSL, or `./win-run.ps1` from Powershell, or just run `app/phpdesktop-chrome.exe` from Windows Explorer.

 ### Unix-based platforms (Mac/Linux)
 1. Install [PHP](http://php.net) if you haven't already.